moulekul/freeCodeCamp/Responsive Web Design/Cat Photo App/README.md

 # Cat Photo App
-Learning HTML by building a Cat Photo App in www.freecodecamp.org.
+Learning the basics of HTML by building a Cat Photo App in www.freecodecamp.org.